Altay (or Altai)

-The Western Ghats are a mountain range along the western side of India with an average elevation around 1,200 m, (3,900 ft).
-The Eastern Ghats are a range of mountains along India's eastern coast.
+The Western Ghats is a mountain range along the western side of India with an average elevation around 1,200 m, (3,900 ft).
+The Eastern Ghats is a range of mountains along India's eastern coast.
 The highest point is Jindhagada Peak at 1,690 m (5,545 ft).

 The Himalayas, a huge mountain range immediately at the north of the Indian subcontinent, is the world's highest mountain range, and home to the world's highest peaks, including Mount Everest at 8,848 m (29,029 ft), and K2 at 8,611 m (28,251 feet) above sea level.
 The Himalayan system includes over 100 mountains exceeding 7,200 m (23,600 ft).

 The Kunlun Mountains are one of the longest mountain chains in Asia, extending across wester China and the Tibetan Plateau.
 The highest mountain is the Kunlun Goddess at 7,167 m (23,514 ft).